The Economic Future of The Pacific Basin

 How to Cite

 Djojohadikusumo, S. (2024).
 The Economic Future of The Pacific Basin.
 Indonesian Quarterly, 2(2), 19–36.
-Retrieved from https://journals.csis.or.id/index.php/iq/article/view/1963
+Retrieved from http://journals.csis.or.id/index.php/iq/article/view/1963

 Abstract